-The past year of COVID-19 has been one of enormous challenges and difficulties.
+The COVID-19 pandemic has created enormous challenges and difficulties for our Department and the people we serve.
 In the face of adversity and hardship, HUD staff in every region of the country continued to carry out the vital work of meeting the diverse needs of America's communities.
 HUD staff worked tirelessly to assist grantees and recipients of HUD assistance in their responses to the pandemic.
 While our nation is starting to turn the corner on COVID-19, we still have important work to do.
 In the months ahead, HUD will continue to play a critical role in the Administration's coordinated federal response to the pandemic-a response focused on protecting the health and well-being of the American people.